helixiora/helixiora-lorelai/readme.md

 Now, everytime you commit the hooks in `.pre-commit-config.yaml` will be run and the commit will fail if those hooks make a change

+### Build and deployment pipelines

+Our deployments rely on container images of the application and the worker that talks to redis.

+To that end the Dockerfile.prod is used to build the web app and Dockerfile.worker builds the worker.

+These then get published to Github's container registry and are available in the Packages section here.

 ## Architecture diagram

 Below a schematic of how we could build each of these modules so that we can keep the architecture